Annual Enrollment Period October 15 through December 7

 • You're eligible under a specific situation or guaranteed issue right (when an insurance company can’t deny you a Medigap policy).

-Important: If you buy a Medigap policy during your 6-month Medigap Open Enrollment Period and decide you don’t like the policy during this period, you can switch to a different Medigap policy.
+Important: If you buy a Medigap policy during your 6-month Medigap Initial Enrollment Period and decide you don’t like the policy during this period, you can switch to a different Medigap policy.
 When you get your new Medigap policy, you have 30 days to decide if you want to keep it (called a 30-day free look period).
 Don’t cancel your first Medigap policy until you’ve decided to keep your second Medigap policy.
 You’ll need to pay both premiums for the month that you have both.

 If you’ve had your current Medigap policy for less than 6 months and want to switch to a different Medigap policy, you may have to wait for the new policy to cover your pre-existing conditions.